mangaluli/Slate_JS/README.md

 Create complex SVG elements with JavaScript!

 # TODO:
+- ## Working on it.
-- [ ] - Add a resposive predefined Grid generator.
+  - - [ ] - Add a resposive predefined Grid generator.
-- [ ] - Add a responsive mouse coordinate.
+  - - [ ] - Add a responsive mouse coordinate.

+- ## Maybe:
+  - - [ ] - Interactable svg elements, like showing coordinates of the hoverd point on a graph.

 # License
 This is free and unencumbered software released into the public domain.